awab-hassan/CLAUDE/CLAUDE101/README.md

 # Using Artifacts
 - Be specific about what you want.
 "Build a budget tracker" is good, but "Build a monthly budget tracker where I can input expenses by category, see a pie chart breakdown, and get a warning when I'm over budget" is better.
+- Describe the end user.
+Telling Claude who will use the artifact helps it make appropriate design choices.
+"This flowchart is for new employees" leads to different results than "This flowchart is for the engineering team."

 # Skills vs. Projects
 Projects store knowledge, skills perform tasks.